muharremgundogdu/cybersecurity-writeups/hackthebox/README.md

 # Hack The Box Write-ups

-This folder contains hands-on write-ups from Hack The Box labs.
+This section contains detailed write-ups of Hack The Box labs, focusing on enumeration, vulnerability analysis, exploitation, and mitigation strategies.